shadowsocks/shadowsocks-iOS/README.md

 License
 -------
-The project is under the terms of [GPLv3](http://opensource.org/licenses/GPL-3.0), except for the following parts:
+The project is under the terms of [GPLv3](http://opensource.org/licenses/GPL-3.0), except for the following third party libraries:

 - proxy.pac is generated from [cow](https://github.com/cyfdecyf/cow).
 - [iProxy](https://github.com/tcurdt/iProxy)